-According to the Greenpeace Fund audit of December 31, 2018 (Note 8, Related-Party Transactions, Stichting Greenpeace Council):
+According to the Greenpeace Fund audit of December 31, 2021 (Note 8, Related Party Transactions, Stichting Greenpeace Council):

 As described above, Greenpeace Fund essentially functions as a fundraising arm for its affiliated organizations, reporting no financially significant programs of its own.
 CharityWatch's methodology is not designed to measure how efficiently one entity of a charity grants funds to its related organizations.
 For this reason, CharityWatch does not believe it is fair to publish a Program % for Greenpeace Fund alongside those of other charities that conduct their own programs and/or primarily make grants to unaffiliated charities.
 Therefore, CharityWatch is unable to provide a Program % for Greenpeace Fund, but we are able to provide its Cost to Raise $100 fundraising ratio:

-In fiscal year 2018, Greenpeace Fund spent a reasonable $14 to raise each $100 in public support.
+In fiscal year 2021, Greenpeace Fund spent a very reasonable $6 to raise each $100 in public support.

-[NOTE: CharityWatch does provide a separate letter grade rating for Greenpeace Fund's related 501(c)(4) tax-exempt, social welfare organization, Greenpeace, Inc. (tax ID #52-1541501).
+[NOTE: CharityWatch provides a separate, complete letter grade rating for Greenpeace Fund's related 501(c)(4) tax-exempt, social welfare organization, Greenpeace, Inc. (tax ID #52-1541501).
 For information about things to consider when donating to organizations that have related public charity and social welfare entities, read CharityWatch's article, "Sorting Out Nonprofit Pairs," in the "Articles & Alerts" section, below.]